gandhihitesh9/post-meta-data-manager/readme.txt

 **Need some help to view your post meta or custom fields?**

-Post Meta Data Manager For WordPress plugin displays all post meta or custom fields keys and their values in a metabox at the bottom of post editing.
+Post Meta Data Manager plugin displays all post meta or custom fields keys and their values in a metabox at the bottom of post editing.

 Awesome thing is there are no plugin settings.
 You just need to install and activate the plugin by yourself.